alphaleph/ChromeExtExample/README.md

 ChromeExtExample
 ================

-Examples from Chrome Extension Tutorials
+Examples from Chrome Extension Tutorial.
+Credits to Adam Pash.